Different views on how to understand 1 Cor 14:34-35

 Possibility 4) This is not part of Paul’s words at all, but a later addition

 Some scholars say that :34-35 is a later addition to the text.
 They base that largely on some old manuscripts having this passage after :40.
 Some also discuss marks in some very old manuscripts, which may indicate addition.
 They contend that these two verses should be deleted from the Bible.
-This would also explain why this contain the out-of-character and not-from-OT-law, while Paul knew the law, statement made with “as the law also says.”
+This would also explain why this contains the out-of-character and not-from-OT-law (while Paul knew the law) statement “as the law also says.”

 Possibility 5) Women are not allowed to orally judge prophesy

 I found the view that women are allowed to speak, but not to say whether they agree with prophesy or not, on the Internet, but there was no defence of it.
 Why would God give the high and respected ministry of prophesy to women (1 Cor 11:4-5 imply women prophesied in the meetings of believers), but not judging truth?
 Elsewhere in the New Testament, believers are told to judge truth and stay away from untruth – without restricting it to one gender, and without saying one gender should do it quietly and the other may speak about the judgment. * Some other thoughts on that view is found here.

 Question: But Retha, those are 5 or 6 different interpretations!
 What if I am not sure of the right interpretation of “women keep silent”?